nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_INTRO.md

-# Chot 2: A Sink Repair Service
+# Chpt 2: A Sink Repair Service
 #context

 Maude &amp; Merle Baumgardner were married in 1994 after a brief courtship.
 They are both licensed plumbers and met while working a job together on a major office building.